"The right to be left alone – the most comprehensive of rights and the right most valued by a free people."

 Finally, I may be most honored to have represented a long time Wise County resident in 2014.
 The official court reporter for the district court for thirty years was arrested on a felony offense.
 Of all the lawyers he had seen in court over the years, he contacted me for representation.
 I was able to resolve the case with a probation that did not result in a conviction.

-I've been the President of the Wise County Bar Association for over a decade (but, in all honesty, we basically exist in name only and rarely have a meeting.
+I served as the President of the Wise County Bar Association for over a 15 years (but, in all honesty, we basically exist in name only and rarely have a meeting.
 I hate needless meetings.)
 I was appointed as judge for the City of Decatur in 2017 and continue to serve in that capacity.
 I'm as a former member of the board of directors for the First National Bank of Bridgeport and the First Financial Bank - Southlake and have also earned a certification in computer programming from Microsoft.
 For irreverent fun, I've been an Internet author having been quoted or mentioned in The Fort Worth Star Telegram, the Austin American Statesman, the Wise County Messenger, the Arlington Morning News and the Texas Prosecutor.
 I care about my work, but I have a sense of humor.
 I have to.
-I'm married with two children - both girls.
+I'm married with two girls.
 They may drive me crazy before all is said and done.